Hotline: France–Russia

 On his visit to the Soviet Union in 1966, French President Charles de Gaulle announced that a hotline would be established between Paris and Moscow.
 The line was upgraded from a telex to a high-speed fax machine in 1989.

 Russia–United Kingdom

 A London–Moscow hotline was not formally established until a treaty of friendship between the two countries in 1992.
 An upgrade was announced when Foreign Secretary William Hague visited Moscow in 2011.

 India–Pakistan

 On 20 June 2004, both India and Pakistan agreed to extend a nuclear testing ban and to set up an Islamabad–New Delhi hotline between their foreign secretaries aimed at preventing misunderstandings that might lead to nuclear war.
-The hotline was set up with the assistance of United States military officers.

 China–United States

 The United States and China set up a defense hotline in 2008, but it has rarely been used in crises.

 China–India

 India and China announced a hotline for the foreign ministers of both countries while reiterating their commitment to strengthening ties and building "mutual political trust".
 As of August 2015 the hotline was yet to be made operational.